 6. Forex Lot Size Calculator

 A standard lot is equivalent to up to 100,000 units of your account currency.
-This means that if you intend to invest one lot in EURO/USD, then you must have up to 100,000 USD.
+Meaning that if you intend to invest one lot in EURO/USD, then you must have up to 100,000 USD.

 A Lot size calculator will help you get this calculation right.
 In addition to calculating the unit size of a position for a specific trade, a lot size calculator comes with the following benefits;